YINI-lang/YINI-spec/YINI-Specification.md

 ^^^^^^^^^  ← level 9
 ```

+The same repeated-marker depth rule applies to all supported section markers.

 **Using ten or more section marker characters in a repeated marker header is invalid.**
 For example, `^^^^^^^^^^ Section` is invalid and MUST be written using numeric shorthand instead, such as `^10 Section`.

 For nesting levels deeper than 9, the **numeric shorthand section header** syntax MUST be used (see Section 5.3.2).

 ### 5.3.
 Nested Sections
 To place a section under another (i.e., to nest sections), repeat the section marker character (this technique with repeating characters is inspired by Markdown) without skipping any intermediate levels.
 Each additional repetition indicates one more nesting level.
-However, when moving to a less‐nested (closer to section header) level, you may drop directly to any smaller level.
+However, when moving to a less-nested level, the document may return directly to any previously established shallower level.

-- Repeated section marker (`^`, `§`, or `<`) headers may only be repeated up to nine times — to level 9 (maximum).
+- Repeated section marker (`^`, `§`, `>`, or `<`) headers may only be repeated up to nine times — to level 9 (maximum).
 - Beyond level 9, the numeric shorthand section MUST be used (see section 5.3.2).
 - **Going deeper (increase nesting):** Must increment exactly one level at a time.
 E.g.: `^^` → `^^^` but not `^^` → `^^^^`.
   This rule applies equally to **repeated marker** form and **numeric shorthand** form.
 Numeric shorthand does not permit skipping intermediate levels.
 - **Going shallower (decrease nesting):** May drop directly to any previous level.
 E.g.: `^9` → `^^` or `^9` → `^`.
-- Optionally the shorthand section notation may be used for any levels and that notation is the only way to define levels 10 or beyond.
+- Numeric shorthand MAY be used for any level.
+For levels 10 and deeper, numeric shorthand MUST be used.
+- The maximum supported section depth is 255 levels.

 ```yini
 ^ Prefs